 High school has been SO much better, my daughter is finishing her junior year and has completed and passed 4 college classes( the college also very supportive).

 My advice to parents, stay strong, stay united, it is a long hard fight but you know your kid and ideas once if you do not believe in your kid who else will.
-I know so many parents who were told their kid would be lucky to get a job in Walmart, they are scientists, one is a vet , a manager for a large hotel.
-Have your kids believe in themselves support them and their strengths and weaknesses, love them
+I know so many parents who were told their kid would be lucky to get an entry level job, they are scientists, one is a vet , a manager for a large hotel.
+Have your kids believe in themselves support them and their strengths and weaknesses, love them.